-Sort Or der Mode of Outr each Target of Outre ach Summary of response/atten dance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) most important to them.
-6 CSD Instruction and MDA Website Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Statewide Outreach to announce CDBG funding was conducted via the Community Services Division (CSD Instruction) and MDA Website.
-A summary of the responses will be attached. https://mississippi.org/mississippi- events/cdbg-implementation- workshop/
+Sort Or der Mode of Outr each Target of Outreac h Summary of response/atten dance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 6 CSD Instruction and MDA Website Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Statewide Outreach to announce CDBG funding was conducted via the Community Incentives Division (CID Instruction) and MDA Website.
+A summary of the responses is attached in Section AD-26 of this AAP.
+N/A https://mississippi.org/mississippi- events/cdbg-implementation- workshop/